K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 Deployment manifest uses Bosh deploy CLI to install software(servicepack).
 When installing, it defines name, version, VMs capacity, Jobs params, and Release (Software packages, Config templates, Scripts) as well as which Stemcell (OS, BOSH agent) to use. (refer to the picture in 3.2 Bosh Architecture의 Modules components)

 The contents of the BOSH Deployment Manifest are as follows.
-	Deployment Identification: 배포 이름과 배포를 관리하는 BOSH Director의 UUID 정보 	Releases Block: deployment 안의 각 release 의 이름 및 버전 정보 	Networks Block: 네트워크 구성 정보
-	Resource Pools Block: BOSH 로 생성하고 관리하는 가상 머신의 속성
-	Disk Pools Block: BOSH 로 생성하고 관리하는 디스크의 속성
-	Compilation Block: 컴파일 시 필요한 가상 머신의 속성
-	Update Block: BOSH 가 배포 중에 작업 인스턴스를 업데이트 하는 방법을 정의
-	Jobs Block: 작업(jobs)에 대한 구성 및 자원 정보
-	Properties Block: 글로벌 속성과 일반화된 구성 정보를 설명
+	Deployment Identification: Information of the deployment name and the UUID of the BOSH Director that manages the deployment 	Releases Block: Name and version information for each release within the deployment 	Networks Block: Information of the network configuration 	Resource Pools Block: Properties of virtual machines that you create and manage with BOSH 	Disk Pools Block: Properties for disks created and managed by BOSH 	Compilation Block: Virtual Machine Properties Required When Compiling 	Update Block: Defines how BOSH updates job instances during deployment 	Jobs Block: Configuration and resource information for jobs 	Properties Block: Describes global properties and generalized configuration information

 1. Deployment Identification
-name [String, required]: 배포의 이름. 단일 BOSH Director는 다수의 배포를 관리하고 그들의 이름으로 구별 한다. director_uuid [String, required]:BOSH CLI가 배포에 대한 모든 작업을 허용하기위한 현재 대상 BOSH Director의 UUID와 일치해야한다. ‘bosh status’ CLI 을 통해서 현재 BOSH Director 에 target 되어 있는 UUID를 확인할수 있다.
+name [String, required]: Name of deployment.
+A single BOSH Director manages multiple deployments and distinguishes them by their names. director_uuid [String, required]:The BOSH CLI must match the UUID of the current target BOSH Director to allow all operations on the deployment.
+Through the 'bosh status' CLI, you can check the UUID currently targeted by the BOSH Director.
 >![openpaas-servicepack-45]

 bosh status CLI